 The Company's revenue equipment leases generally have purchase options.
 However, in most circumstances we are not typically certain of exercising the purchase option as we may sign a new lease, return the equipment to the lessor, or exercise the option as circumstances dictate.
-At the time we determine to exercise such purchase options, we remeasure the lease liability inclusive of the updated lease terms.
 Our revenue equipment leases often contain residual value guarantees, but they are not reflected in our lease liabilities as our lease rates are such that residual value guarantees are not expected to be owed at the end of our leases.
 Wrecked units are expensed in full upon damage and paid out to the lessor.

 The Company's real estate leases will often have an option to extend the lease, but we are typically not reasonably certain of exercising options to extend as we have the ability to move to more advantageous locations over time, relocate to other leased and owned locations, or discontinue service from particular locations over time as customer demand changes.
-At the time we determine to exercise such renewal, we remeasure the lease liability inclusive of the updated lease terms.